sbt/sbt-protobuf/README.md

 ## Usage

 ### Adding the plugin dependency
-In your project, create a file for plugin library dependencies `project/plugins/build.sbt` and add the following lines:
+In your project, create a file for plugin library dependencies `project/build.sbt` and add the following lines:

+    libraryDependencies += "com.google.protobuf" % "protobuf-java" % "2.5.0"

     addSbtPlugin("com.github.gseitz" % "sbt-protobuf" % "0.3.0")